josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 -------------------------------------------------------------------------------------------------------------------------
 </details>

 The code written by **Hello Food**’s Data Scientists can be viewed on this editor.
-You can navigate to different files using the directory explorer to the left.
+You can navigate to different files using the explorer to the left.
 At a high level, the `model.py` file includes some code to train the model, some code to use the model for inference, and some code to calculate the performance of the model.
 There are three functions in `model.py`: `train`, `predict`, and `eval`. **There’s no Foundations Orbit feature in them right now.**

 <details>
   <summary>Optional reading</summary>